 If you hold a passport from any of the countries or territories mentioned below, your passport will be stamped with a 90 day multiple entry visa upon arrival at any of UAE's ports of entry.
 This multiple entry visit visa is valid for a total of 6 months from the date of issue and permits the holder for a stay totaling to 90 days within that time span.

 Citizens from European countries mentioned in the above list don't get a grace period.
-If the individual overstays beyond grace period he will be charged a fine of 200 AED for the first day of overstaying and 100 AED per day from the second day onwards.
-A service fee of 100 AED will be charged upon exit.
-If you have extended your stay by opting for an inside country visa without exit you will be charged 100 AED per day of overstaying.
-And above nationals are eligible for a pre-paid visa extension after the 90-day visa on arrival has been used as it’s valid for 6 months
+If the individual overstays beyond grace period he will be charged a fine of 50 AED for the first day of overstaying and 50 AED per day from the second day onwards.
+Additionally, at the time of exiting UAE you will have to pay for a exit permit of 250-350 AED.
+If you have extended your stay by opting for an inside country visa without exit you will be charged 50 AED per day of overstaying.
+And above nationals are eligible for a pre-paid visa extension after the 90-day visa on arrival has been used as it’s valid for 6 months.

 If you hold a passport from Asian, African or other developing countries in the world you need to apply for a entry visa before entering UAE.
 You can apply for a single entry UAE visit visa or a multiple entry UAE visit visa via an airline or local tour companies.

-All prepaid single entry visas (30 days and 90 days) have a 10 day grace period.
-Overstaying beyond this grace period will incur a fine of 200 AED for the first day of overstaying and 100 AED per day from the second day onwards.
-Upon exit a service fee of 100 AED will also be charged.
-If you take a visa extension via your current sponsor or a new tour company you will be fined 100 AED per day of overstaying.
-All multiple entry visas (30 days and 90 days) do not get a grace period of 10 days.
-The overstay charges are 200 AED on day one and 100 AED per day from day 2 of overstaying.
-A service fee of 100 AED will also be charged while exiting UAE.
+All prepaid visa holders (single entry or multiple entry - 30 days, 60 days and 90 days) have zero grace period.
+Overstaying beyond this grace period will incur a fine of 50 AED for the first day of overstaying and 50 AED per day from the second day onwards.
+Additionally, at the time of exiting UAE you will have to pay for a exit permit of 250-350 AED.
+If you take a visa extension via your current sponsor or a new tour company you will be fined 50 AED per day of overstaying.

 Indian passport holders holding a USA green card or having USA visa, EU residency visa or UK residency visa are eligible for a UAE visa on arrival that is valid for 14 days.
 It is extendable once for a period of 14 days.
 The fee for this on-arrival permit is 100 AED and renewal fee is 250 AED and 20 AED service charge.

 On the first entry you are eligible for a 10 day grace period after your 14 day stay is completed.
 You can extend one more time after which you can't extend anymore you have to exit UAE.
 Another option is to contact a tourism company for a visa change without exit.
-If the individual overstays beyond the grave period he will be fined 200 AED for the first day and 100 AED per day from the second day onwards.
-A service fee of 100 AED will also be added while exiting UAE.
+If the individual overstays beyond the grave period he will be fined 50 AED for the first day and 50 AED per day from the second day onwards.
+Additionally, at the time of exiting UAE you will have to pay for a exit permit of 250-350 AED.

 If you are a Mexican passport holder you are eligible for a 180 day multiple entry visit visa that is valid for a total of 6 months from the date of issue.
 This allows you to stay for a total of 180 days in the UAE.